FirebaseExtended/firebase-queue/README.md

 ## The Queue

-The queue itself will be a location in a Firebase of your choosing that the items will be pushed to.
-This location can be any Firebase location not at the root of a Firebase. e.g. `https://yourapp.firebaseio.com/queue`
+The queue itself will be a location in a Firebase of your choosing that the items will be pushed to. e.g. `https://yourapp.firebaseio.com/`

 ## Defining Jobs

 To get started first you'll need to define your jobs.
-The job definitions should be placed in an object with the name `_jobs` in the Firebase as a sibling to your queue location. e.g. assuming the queue location of `https://yourapp.firebaseio.com/queue`, the job definition should be defined at `https://yourapp.firebaseio.com/_jobs` and have the form:
+The job definitions should be placed in an object with the name `Jobs` in the Firebase as a sibling to your queue location. e.g. assuming the queue location of `https://yourapp.firebaseio.com/Queue`, the job definition should be defined at `https://yourapp.firebaseio.com/Jobs` and have the form:

 ```json
 {